Brilight/ATPlace_pub/README.md

 - **Pin Locations**: `*.pl` files that specify the pin locations.
 - **Chiplet Power**: `*.power` files that define the power consumption of chiplets.

 These files are formatted based on the **Bookshelf format**, a widely-used standard in placement research.
-If you need a parser for the Bookshelf format, you can refer to other repositories or tools available online.
+The parsers can be fount in `utils'.

 ---